-Note: Select 'share' your results of the ABA in order to save the file.
+Note: Select 'share' your results of the ABA in order to save the file with your data, otherwise the data is not captured.

 In order to earn 0.5/0.5 for the ABA component, there are two parts.
 The ABA needs to be completed and shared in Connect by the due date and time and the ABA file needs to be uploaded as a pdf to Avenue>2NG3>Assignments by the indicated due date and time in the course schedule.
 There are no part marks for an ABA.
 Connect instructions are available in the Avenue McGraw-Hill Registration for the Connect module.
 While you can access Connect through the McGraw-Hill website, please access your ABA through the Avenue McGraw Hill module to avoid "overdue" messages in Avenue.